💻 Developer Week: Product Chat on Supporting Node.js, Enhancing Workers Dev Experience, and Database Partnerships

 And again, the codes are fully on GitHub and the links are there in the blog.

-So people are free to go ahead and try that.
+People are free to go ahead and try that.
 It's super easy to make database call of different kind of database call from single point of reference where anybody involved in database would understand that there's so many different kinds of database to serve different kinds of requests.

 And really kind of thinking a step back serverless aspect that Macrometa and Cloudflare both brings into taking this complexities of different kinds of database requests and kind of making it very simple with one API call.